Nemo64/meteor-translator/README.md

 <p>{{trans 'greeting' name="Mustermann"}}<p>
 ```
 ## TODO
-- autodetect of languages (by far not final at branch `feature-autodetect`)
 - pluralization
+- remembering of the language when set globally
+- default fallback (for autodetect)
 - territory fallback
 - providing of features from [CLDR](http://cldr.unicode.org/) like number formatting and dates